-Located halfway between Sierpe and the Costanera Sur this museum safeguards the precious pre-Columbian stone spheres that are Costa Rica’s most intriguing archaeological finds.
-Listed on UNESCO's World Heritage sites, these stones are the scant traces left behind by the enigmatic Diquís civilization that once roamed the Diquís Delta between 300 B.C. and 1500 A.D.
+Located halfway between Sierpe and the Costanera Sur, this museum safeguards the precious pre-Columbian stone spheres that are Costa Rica’s most intriguing archaeological finds.
+Listed as a UNESCO World Heritage site, these stones are the scant traces left behind by the enigmatic Diquís civilization that once roamed the Diquís Delta between 300 BC and 1500 AD.
 The Diquís shaped perfectly spherical stone globes, the largest measuring in at 2.5 meters across and weighing a colossal 24 tons.
 Their purpose is as mysterious as ever.
 Some historians believe they were used as solar calendars or status symbols while others suspect they were ceremonial.

 5. Isla del Caño

-- Go Snorkeling Or Scuba Diving: Caños Island is surrounded by vibrant coral reefs making it Costa Rica’s most popular spots for water sport.
-You can find the mysterious ancient stone spheres from a vanished civilization on the island
+- Go snorkeling or scuba diving.
+Caños Island is surrounded by vibrant coral reefs making it Costa Rica’s most popular spots for water sport.
+You can also find the mysterious ancient stone spheres from a vanished civilization on the island.

-- Surf Cabo Matapalo and Pavones: Experience surfing Costa Rican style at Cabo Matapalo or Pavones.
+- Surf at Cabo Matapalo and Pavones.
+Experience surfing Costa Rican style at Cabo Matapalo or Pavones.
 When they are “going off”, get ready for the ride of your life!

-The sublime Osa Peninsula is some 364 kilometres from Costa Rica’s capital San Jose.
+The sublime Osa Peninsula is some 364 kilometers from Costa Rica’s capital San Jose.
 By car, the trip takes approximately eight hours.

 You can fly into the quaint city of Puerto Jimenez, the main city on the Osa Peninsula and home to a small airport by domestic flights.
 Flights generally run once or twice a day from Costa Rica’s capital San Jose and take approximately 50 minutes.
 You can also opt for charter flights.